AlgoPioneer/swiftDialog/README.md

                         optionally pass in URL of file resource   -  "https://someurl/file.[png.jpg]" if not specified, default icon will be used Images from either file or URL are displayed as roundrect if no transparency

+    --overlayicon       Set an image to display as an overlay to --icon image is displayed at 1/2 resolution to the main image and positioned to the bottom right

+    --infoicon          Built in.
+Displays person with questionmark as the icon

+    --cautionicon       Built in.
+Displays yellow triangle with exclamation point

+    --warningicon       Built in.
+Displays red octagon with exclamation point

     --hideicon          hides the icon from view
                         Doing so increases the space available for message text to approximately 100 words